 Students returning with a Leave of Absence or Enrollment Maintenance Status may enroll directly with no involvement of the Admissions Office.

-Students who have withdrawn or who have been withdrawn from Antioch University Los Angeles must formally apply for re-admission if they wish to reenter the University.
+Students who have withdrawn or who have been withdrawn from Antioch University Los Angeles must formally apply for readmission if they wish to reenter the University.
 Readmitted students are subject to the program requirements, policies, and procedures in place at the time of their readmission.
-This includes, but is not limited to, attending NSRO/NSO and adhering to new degree requirements.
+This includes, but is not limited to, attending NSRO and adhering to new degree requirements.

 Previously completed academic work will be reevaluated at the time of readmission, and the student desiring to be re-admitted should discuss the reasons for withdrawal in the admissions essay.
 In some instances, the student will be required to re-take previously credited courses.
 This may apply to credit initially admitted in transfer, as well as for credit earned at AULA.
 For the MAP Program, course credit that is more than two years old may need to be retaken to ensure that the student is current with legal and ethical standards as well as subject matter in the field.

-Students newly admitted to quarter programs who wish to defer admission to a future quarter should notify the Office of Admissions and Office of the University Registrar in writing prior to or during the first week of classes for the quarter, or prior to the deadline specified for semester programs.
+Students newly admitted to quarter programs who wish to defer admission to a future quarter should notify the Office of Admissions and the Office of Integrated Student Services (OISS) in writing prior to or during the first week of classes for the quarter, or prior to the deadline specified for semester programs.
 Entering students who register for classes and do not follow this procedure remain enrolled in classes and incur administrative and tuition costs for the quarter or semester.

 Students admitted to the Bachelors, MAP, MAE/TC, MAEx, and MANM degree programs, or for the ACP certificate program, for a particular quarter may defer admission to a later term when new students are admitted.
 Requests must be made prior to the start of the term and must follow the procedure outlined above.
 However, if entry into any Program is delayed for more than two quarters beyond the initial acceptance students are required to reapply and must submit a new application fee.